KirangaSir/alx-low_level_programming/0x00-hello_world/README.md

-am a read me file.
+Various Scripts to run a C program